AdaCore/gnatstudio/docs/users_guide/editing.rst

 .. index:: language, editor
 .. index:: character set

-In addition, an entry :guilabel:`Properties...` is always visible in this contextual menu.
+In addition, an entry :menuselection:`Properties...` is always visible in this contextual menu.
 When you select it, a dialog allows you to override the language or the character set used for the file.
 This is useful when opening a file that doesn't belong to the current project but where you want to benefit from the syntax highlighting, which depends on knowing the file's language.